sosise/sosise-docs/documentation/error-handling.md

     // Unique error code for client identification protected code = 3002;

-    // Whether to report to Sentry monitoring protected sendToSentry = false; // Don't spam Sentry with validation errors

     // Which logging channel to use (see src/config/logging.ts) protected loggingChannel = 'validation';